Kavalam Narayana Panicker: Early life and education

 He was born in the village of Kavalam, into an ancient family from Kuttanad in Alappuzha, Kerala, India.
-His family name is Chalayil and he was a nephew of Sardar Kavalam Madhava Panikkar and a cousin of Dr. K. Ayyappa Panicker, a Malayalam poet.
+His family name was Chalayil and he was a nephew of Sardar Kavalam Madhava Panikkar and a cousin of Dr. K. Ayyappa Panicker, a Malayalam poet.

 He attended CMS College in Kottayam, whose alumni included K. P. S. Menon and his uncle Sardar K. M. Panikkar.
-He obtained a degree in economics from Sanatana Dharma College (SD College), Alappuzha and later a Bachelor of Law degree from Madras Law College.
+He obtained a degree in economics from Sanatana Dharma College (SD College), Alappuzha and later a Bachelor of Laws degree from Madras Law College.

 Career

-He started his career as a lawyer in 1955 and practised law for six years before devoting himself to art and literature.
-In 1961 he was nominated as Secretary of Kerala Sangeetha Nadaka Academy, Thrissur and shifted his base to Thrissur, the cultural capital of Kerala.
+He started his career as a lawyer in 1955 and practiced law for six years before devoting himself to art and literature.
+In 1961 he was appointed Secretary of the Kerala Sangeetha Nadaka Academy, Thrissur and shifted his base to Thrissur, the cultural capital of Kerala.
 His work has always been rooted in both the classical and folk traditions of Kerala.